anssihalmeaho/fuvaluez/README.md

 See here how [built-in modules can be extended with own ones](https://github.com/anssihalmeaho/funl/wiki/External-Modules) Steps are:

-1. clone FunL repository from Github
+1. clone FunL repository from Github: `git clone https://github.com/anssihalmeaho/funl.git`
 2. add own Go module into **/std** directory (named for example like __valuezm.go__)
 3. `go get github.com/anssihalmeaho/fuvaluez`
 4. make -> produces __funla__ executable where ValueZ is buil-in module (with name __valuez__)